Part 12: Introduction to Radar

 1. Open ASR's () properties ().

-2. Select the Basic - Definition page.
+2. Select the Basic - Definition page when the Properties Browser opens.

-3. Note that Type: defaults to Monostatic.
+3. Notice that Radar System defaults to Monostatic.

-The waveform in our system will use a fixed pulse repetition frequency (PRF), with a PRF of ~1000 Hz.
+The waveform in your system will use a fixed pulse repetition frequency (PRF), with a PRF of ~1000 Hz.
 Radar systems often use multiple pulse integration to increase the signal-to-noise ratio.
 The PRF is the number of pulses of a repeating signal in a specific time unit.
 After producing a brief transmission pulse, the transmitter is turned off in order for the receiver to hear the reflections of that signal off of targets.

-3. Note the default value of 0.001 MHz.
-We will keep that value since our system's PRF is ~1000 Hz.
+5. Keep that value since your system's PRF is ~1000 Hz.

-Pulse width is the width of the transmitted pulse (the uncompressed RF bandwidth can also be taken as the inverse of the Pulse Width).
+Pulse width is the width of the transmitted pulse (the uncompressed RF bandwidth can also be taken as the inverse of the pulse width).
 Set the pulse width to one microsecond.

-3. Select usec.
+2. Select usec.

 Model the antenna using the cosine squared aperture rectangular antenna pattern.
 The antenna transmit frequency for this radar is between 2.7-2.9 GHz.